s0kil/Tweezer/README.md

 ## Dependancies

 Tweezer requires [Ghidra](https://ghidra-sre.org/) to be installed, and for ```analyzeHeadless``` to be on your path.
 If it is not on your path Tweezer will request on run where the binary is located.
-To install all other dependancies use the ```requirements.txt``` file, with:
+To install all other dependencies use the ```requirements.txt``` file, with:

 ```